Ferries from

 Timetables can differ depending on the ferry company, ship type and season you travel in.
 Check the latest ferry timetables between Northern Ireland and Scotland using our deal finder.
 Bear in mind, there are usually more sailings during the summer.

-Ferries from Northern Ireland to Scotland sail approximately 76 times per week and are provided by P&O Irish Sea & Stena Line.
+You can easily get a ferry from Northern Ireland to Scotland.
+Ferries to Scotland from Northern Ireland sail approximately 78 times per week and are provided by 2 operators; P&O Irish Sea & Stena Line.

 The fastest ferry from Northern Ireland to Scotland is the Larne - Cairnryan route.
 This ferry is provided by P&O Irish Sea and takes approximately 2 hours.

-Prices from Northern Ireland to Scotland can vary depending on a number of factors including the route, ferry company, season and whether you are travelling with a vehicle or not.
+The Northern Ireland to Scotland ferry price can vary depending on a number of factors including the route, ferry company, season and whether you are travelling with a vehicle or not.

-The distance between Northern Ireland and Scotland is 55 miles (88km) and 47 nautical miles.
+Scotland to Northern Ireland distance: 55 miles (88km) and 47 nautical miles.

 From | To | Average price | |